 AGE -- Enter a single-digit numeric code for the age class of the bird, as shown at the top of the banding-data sheets.
 Alternate, single-character, alpha codes for each age class also are presented below.
 We strongly recommend using the numeric codes, however, because of the difficulty we have experienced in distinguishing between a printed 'H' and a printed 'A', which together comprise the vast majority of the age classes.
+Note: MAPSPROG will only accept the numeric codes.
 These codes are:

 - 4 Local (L): A young bird incapable of sustained flight.
-(These birds always should be processed as quickly as possible and released very close to the net in which they were captured.) - 2 Hatching Year (H): A bird capable of sustained flight and known to have hatched during the calendar year in which it is captured. - 1 After Hatching Year (A): A bird known to have hatched before the calendar year in which it is captured; year of hatching otherwise unknown. - 5 Second Year (S): A bird known to have hatched in the calendar year preceding the year in which it is captured (known to be in its second calendar year of life). - 6 After Second Year (O): A bird known to have hatched earlier than the calendar year preceding the year in which it is captured (known to be at least in its third calendar year); year of hatching otherwise unknown. - 7 Third Year (T): A bird known to have hatched two calendar years prior to the year in which it is captured (known to be in its third calendar year). - 8 After Third Year (Z): A bird known to have hatched more than two calendar years prior to the year in which it is captured (known to be at least in its fourth calendar year); year of hatching otherwise unknown. - 0 Indeterminable (U): Age unknown because age indeterminable; i.e., age determination attempted but not possible with confidence. - 9 Not attempted (X): Age unknown because age determination not attempted.
+(These birds always should be processed as quickly as possible and released very close to the net in which they were captured.) - 2 Hatching Year (H): A bird capable of sustained flight and known to have hatched during the calendar year in which it is captured.
+If these birds are in full juvenile plumage, consider releasing them near the net in which they were captured.
+Parents may still be feeding these young. - 1 After Hatching Year (A): A bird known to have hatched before the calendar year in which it is captured; year of hatching otherwise unknown. - 5 Second Year (S): A bird known to have hatched in the calendar year preceding the year in which it is captured (known to be in its second calendar year of life). - 6 After Second Year (0): A bird known to have hatched earlier than the calendar year preceding the year in which it is captured (known to be at least in its third calendar year); year of hatching otherwise unknown. - 7 Third Year (T): A bird known to have hatched two calendar years prior to the year in which it is captured (known to be in its third calendar year). - 8 After Third Year (Z): A bird known to have hatched more than two calendar years prior to the year in which it is captured (known to be at least in its fourth calendar year); year of hatching otherwise unknown. - 0 Indeterminable (U): Age unknown because age indeterminable; i.e., age determination attempted but not possible with confidence. - 9 Not attempted (X): Age unknown because age determination not attempted.

 Please attempt (without relying on previous capture data) to age adult birds as second year (SY) or after second year (ASY).
-It should be possible to reach this level of precision with at least some individuals of roughly 95% of North American passerine and nearpasserine species.
+It should be possible to reach this level of precision with at least some individuals of roughly 95% of North American passerine and near-passerine species.
 In addition, many near-passerines (including woodpeckers) and a few passerines may be aged to third year (TY) and after third year (ATY).
 Our ability to index juvenile survival rates and estimate recruitment rates of young and immigration rates of adults hinges on your ability to discriminate between SY and ASY age classes.
 Since the presence of juvenile or first-alternate feathers indicates SY, whereas the lack of such feathers often is not definitive, it is likely that more SYs than ASYs will be identified.

 WRP - Wolfe-Ryder-Pyle age classification.
-Enter the three-character code for the cyclebased age class of the bird.
+Enter the three-character code for the cycle-based age class of the bird.
 This code describes the plumage and molt stage of the individual.
 Entry of these codes is currently optional.